ARTICLE

 Vasuki in Mount Mandara (the temple itself) is also symbolizing the Earth's axis, with devas and asuras placed at the North and South poles, respectively.
 Even the narrations of the most outer wall are part of a sequence to be read counterclockwise (starting from the battle of Kurukshetra), such as the Earth's motion across the orbital translation.

-If was any temporary fluctuation, it might have been that of each special interaction of light, heat and energy when sunrays entered the stone from a different position every day, as the Sun moves over the year.
+If any temporary fluctuation, it might have been that of each special interaction of light, heat and energy when sunrays entered the stones from a different position every day, as the Sun moves during the year.

 Other interactions were created in and from the very stones according to their different types, sizes and distribution.
 So each one of the gallery reliefs was constantly illuminated by different colors and intensities, displaying each day a different show from the previous one.

 During the churning episode, Vishnu's second avatar (Kurma turtle, who lives at the bottom of the ocean) was placed under Mount Mandara to prevent it from sinking during the churning moves.
-This characteristic echoes a fundamental Angkor's building: it's based on an ancient hydraulic system meant to stabilize the base.
+This characteristic of the narration reminds of the basement of Angkor's building: it's based on an ancient hydraulic system meant to stabilize the base.

 The foundations of the temples lay over a sand soil that could turn unstable during monsoons time, when the dry season contracts the soil.
 But water supplies remain stable over the year because the underwater supply is at a constant level.
-This is possible because Angkor counts on a hydraulic system designed to prevent the effects of dry seasons.
+This is possible due to a hydraulic system designed to prevent the effects of dry seasons.
 There're pools, channels, barays (water storage tanks), pits, bridges and dykes based on the water's flow direction across the area, to guarantee irrigation and supplying.
-The great lake in the perimeter never gets completely dry, fluctuations derived from seasons don't change the soil, foundations don't sink, and the structures don't collapse.
+The great lake in the perimeter never gets completely dry, fluctuations produced by the seasons don't change the soil, the foundations don't sink, and the structures don't collapse.
 This is another characteristic strengthening the meaning of vitality of Angkor Wat, or Vishnu's temple.

-Fluctuations of light produced by days and nights didn't change the conditions inside of the place since gems' reflexes provided a high level of caloric energy.
+Fluctuations of light produced by days and nights didn't change the conditions inside of the place since the reflexes of gems provided a high level of caloric energy.
 Anyway, the temple in a way shows that some fluctuations must continue for life going on: those of Mount Mandara itself (Earth), which provides water and air.